syncfusion-content/fileformat-docs/FileFormat/PDF/Getting Started.md

 {% highlight c# %}
 [C#]

-/Creates a new PDF document
+//Creates a new PDF document
 PdfDocument document = new PdfDocument();
 //Adds page settings
 document.PageSettings.Orientation = PdfPageOrientation.Landscape;
 document.PageSettings.Margins.All = 50;
 //Adds a page to the document
 PdfPage page = document.Pages.Add();
 {% endhighlight %}

 {% highlight vb.net %}
 [VB]

 'Creates a new PDF document
 Dim document As New PdfDocument()
 'Adds page settings
 document.PageSettings.Orientation = PdfPageOrientation.Landscape
 document.PageSettings.Margins.All = 50
 'Adds a page to the document
 Dim page As PdfPage = document.Pages.Add()

 {% endhighlight %}

 1. Essential PDF has APIs similar to the .NET GDI plus which helps to draw elements to the PDF page just like 2D drawing in .NET.
-2. Unlike System.Drawing APIs all the units are measured in Point instead of pixel.
+2. Unlike System.Drawing APIs all the units are measured in point instead of pixel.
 3. In PDF, all the elements are placed in absolute positions and has the possibility for content overlapping if misplaced.
 4. Essential PDF provides the rendered bounds for each and every elements added through PdfLayoutResult objects.
 This can be used to add successive elements and prevent content overlap.